 Recommended for you

-Many judge Minnesota winters unfairly—particularly those who have not experienced them.
+Many judge Minnesota winter unfairly—particularly those who have not experienced them.
 Yes, winters are harsh, but they can also give you a unique experience that winters in most other states cannot.

 Luckily, the sun makes an appearance approximately 196 days each year in Eagan, which is only slightly below the US average.
 Surprisingly, winter happens to be the sunniest season in Minnesota.
 This makes for a perfect opportunity to enjoy the glistening snow while catching some much-needed vitamin D.